-- If you're looking for an alternative Christmas holiday, we offer a variety of different volunteering projects which run throughout the festive period.
+- Grab a few family members or friends and volunteer together this holiday season!
+We offer a variety of different volunteering projects which run throughout the festive period.
 Check out our current openings here.

 - Support The Boys' Brigade Share-a-Gift project and promote the spirit of caring and sharing among Singaporeans during the Christmas season.